 Date: January 2015

 The Smoke-Free Ontario Strategy Monitoring Report finds tobacco use among grade 12 youth remains steady at 6%, but smoking use among young adults remains high.

 These are some of the findings highlighted in this year’s Strategy Monitoring Report.
 This report presents evaluative information about the activities and results of the Smoke-Free Ontario Strategy and describes Strategy infrastructure and interventions, analyzes population-level changes, and explores the contributions of interventions.
 Read more… Full Report | Executive Summary

 Other Recent Publications

-This newsletter is the second of a series of four from OTRU’s Knowledge and Evaluation Support Team for 2014-2015.
+This newsletter is the third of a series of four from OTRU’s Knowledge and Evaluation Support Team for 2014-2015.
 It outlines OTRU’s knowledge and evaluation support services for Ontario’s Public Health Units, Tobacco Control Area Networks, and other tobacco Transfer Payment Agencies.
 Read more…